-I am an IRC Postdoctoral Fellow at the School of Philosophy at University College Dublin.
-I received my PhD from the Dept. of Philosophy at UCL in 2019.
+I am a Leverhulme Early Career Fellow in Philosophy at the University of Leeds.
+I received my PhD from UCL in 2019.

 I work primarily in the Philosophy of Mind and Action.
 My research is about motivation in rational self-conscious agents.
-I am interested in the nature of desire, rational agency, reasons, and how they are related.
-I have been working on the concept of need, self-control, self-knowledge of desire and the emotions.
-I aim to connect my research with insights from other disciplines like linguistics and psychology.
+I am interested in desire, rational agency, reasons, and how they are related.
+I am working on a book on appetitive desire.
+I have also been thinking about need, self-control, self-knowledge of desire and the ethics of temptation.
+My work engages with other disciplines like linguistics and psychology.

 Publications